databrickslabs/automl-toolkit/APIDOCS.md

 ### MLFlow Settings

-MLFlow integration in Providentia allows for logging and tracking of not only the best model returned by a particular run, but also a tracked history of all hyper parameters, scoring results for validation, and a location path to the actual model artifacts that are generated for each iteration.
+MLFlow integration in this toolkit allows for logging and tracking of not only the best model returned by a particular run, but also a tracked history of all hyper parameters, scoring results for validation, and a location path to the actual model artifacts that are generated for each iteration.

 More information: [MLFlow](https://mlflow.org/docs/latest/index.html), [API Docs](https://mlflow.org/docs/latest/java_api/index.html)

-The implementation in Providentia leverages the JavaAPI and can support both remote and Databricks-hosted MLFlow deployments.
+The implementation here leverages the JavaAPI and can support both remote and Databricks-hosted MLFlow deployments.

 ##### Options
 ```text